yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/configuration/tyk-gateway-configuration-options.md

 The number of rpc connections in the pool, basically it creates a set of connections that you can re-use as needed.

 #### slave_options.key_space_sync_interval
-You can use this config to set the period's length in which the gateway will check for changes in the key space, if this value is not set then by default it will be 10 seconds.
+You can use this config to set the period's length in which the gateway will check if there're changes in keys that must be synchronized, if this value is not set then by default it will be 10 seconds.
 From 3.0.1 you have the ability to set the interval's length in which the slaved gateway will check for changes in the key space, if this value is not set then by default it will be 10 seconds.

 ### ignore_canonical_mime_header_key